 The student will learn how to apply the skills acquired in the course work for AAS in Diesel Technology in a hands-on work environment.
 The student spends 190 hours in a diesel technology environment utilizing the skills learned in the classroom and lab setting.
-Thiscourse fine tunes the skills learned and reinforces the role and functions of diesel technician.
+This course fine tunes the skills learned and reinforces the role and functions of diesel technician.
 The externship will be an unpaid, supervised experience in a typical diesel technician environment.

-Clock hours of individual and small group tutoring: provided to student on an as-needed basis program content to this point.
-Total Clock Hours: 190
+Clock hours of individual and small group tutoring: provided to student on an as-needed basis

-Pre-Requisite: Successful completion of
+Pre-Requisite: Successful completion of program content to this point.

-Tuition: \$2110.00 Length of time (6.5 hrs per day, 5 days per wk): 6 wks
+Length of time (6.5 hrs per day, 5 days per wk): 6 wks